Riven: Reception

 Despite the success of the game, the Miller brothers eventually pursued other projects.
-Robyn Miller said: "I think it would be a detriment to always, for the rest of our lives, be creating Myst-like projects. […] We're going to change, evolve and grow, just like any person does in any manner."
+Robyn Miller said: "I think it would be a detriment to always, for the rest of our lives, be creating Myst-like projects. [...]
+We're going to change, evolve and grow, just like any person does in any manner."
 Robyn would leave Cyan to form a new development company called Land of Point; Vander Wende would also leave to pursue other projects.
 The next video game entry in the Myst franchise would be 2001's Myst III: Exile, which was not developed by Cyan nor published by Broderbund.
 Presto Studios took over development; Ubisoft acquired Broderbund's entertainment library from The Learning Company (formerly SoftKey) and published the Myst sequels.

 The reviewer from Pyramid #29 (Jan./Feb., 1998) stated that "Myst, and now Riven, are worlds to be explored, with complex puzzles to be solved, and without time limitations or enemies to worry about.
 Take all the time you like; the basic problems of the game will still be there, waiting for you to solve them."

+At the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Riven won the award for "Outstanding Achievement in Art/Graphics", and received nominations for "Interactive Title of the Year", as well as console and personal computer genre awards for "Adventure Game of the Year".